Can I Opt-Out?

 Do I need to Opt-Out?

 Only full-time students qualify for the extended health and dental program.
 If you are eligible, you also only need to opt-out once.
-To determine if you are enrolled in the Health and Dental plan, log into CAMLINK, and select FEE & PAYMENT DETAILS for the current semester.
-You may see a two-time charge for extended health and dental coverage.
-The total cost is $127 per year for health, and $127 per year for dental, which provide you with a great benefits for a very low cost.
+You can determine if you’re enrolled in the Health and Dental plan by logging into Camlink and selecting FEE & PAYMENT DETAILS for the current or or previous semesters within the past 12 months.
+You may see a two $131.00 charges for extended health & dental coverage, which will provide you with 1 year of health & dental coverage for a very low cost.
+There is a 60-day enrolment period for all new students to the plan in which you are covered but it’s not yet active at the insurance company.
+If you have any eligible expenses during the enrolment period, you can pay and then reimbursed by the insurance company.

 If you are unsure if you need to opt-out, please contact us and we can check to see if you are on our plan.
 Our office hours are 9am – 4pm, Monday through Friday, at Lansdowne and Interurban.